Additional Bond Information

 Did the 2024 Bond language change?

-Some bond proceeds will be used to update District-wide facilities to improve health, safety, and security and to comply with the mandatory LED lighting requirements contained in Colorado HB23-1161.
-What does this mean and how much money is planned for this part of the bond?
+Some bond proceeds will be used to complete health, safety, and security projects and comply with the mandatory LED lighting requirements contained in Colorado HB23-1161.

-• Improve the physical safety of schools;
+Complete projects related to the physical safety of schools;

-• Improve ventilation and dust collection in various middle and high school construction, wood, and clay classrooms;
+Complete projects related to ventilation and dust collection in various middle and high school construction, wood, and clay classrooms;

-• For a list of projects broken out by school, visit BoardDocs.
+For a list of projects broken out by school, visit BoardDocs.

 Will Bond dollars go to D20 Charter schools and how will they spend the money?

 The student population at TCA is about 13.7% of the total student population in District 20, while the student population at NSCA is about 2.4%.
+If the bond were to pass, TCA would receive $9,480,000, which represents 11.4% of the $83,140,000 bond total.
+TCA would use their bond proceeds as follows.
+At TCA East, gym, classroom, and administrative spaces would be constructed.
+Additionally, dollars would be spent on LED lighting upgrades at all campuses.

 Likewise, if the bond passes, NSCA would receive $1,660,000, which is less than 2% of the $83,140,000 bond total.
-NSCA would use their proceeds for HVAC Improvements, window replacements and coverings, carpeting, security cameras, and lighting.
+NSCA would use their proceeds for HVAC projects, window replacements and coverings, carpeting, security cameras, and lighting.

 Is D20 also working on a project to rebuild Douglass Valley Elementary School?